 There is a right way to write an SOP and a wrong way.
 The wrong way produces a document that technically covers the process but requires explanation to use, which means it gets ignored.
 The right way produces a document that a new person can follow without asking a single question.
+If you are still making the case internally for why documentation is worth the investment, the SOP debt problem covers what undocumented revenue processes are already costing you.

 The gap between these two is almost entirely about format and specificity.
 This guide covers exactly how to build an SOP that transfers knowledge reliably, and how to make sure it stays current.